pgovers/oscar-wagtail-demo/TUTORIAL.md

     http://django-oscar.readthedocs.io/en/latest/internals/getting_started.html

-# Oscar categories in Wagtail
+# Oscar Categories in Wagtail

 The Oscar Category and Wagtail Page look alike.
 We fork of the Oscar catalogue app into our project with: